hank-ai/darknet/README.md

 	* New Darknet V3 C and C++ API:  https://darknetcv.ai/api/api.html
 	* New apps and sample code in `src-examples`:  https://darknetcv.ai/api/files.html
 * The most recent version was released in early 2025.
 The `version` command now returns 4.x "SLATE".
-	* Added experimental support for AMD GPUs using ROCm and HIP.
+	* Added support for AMD GPUs using ROCm.
+	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.

 # Pre-trained Weights